-If you’re considering pursuing a nursing home abuse or neglect case, you may be wondering if Medicare insurance will cover the medical costs, and if so, if you’ll need to pay them back.
+If you’re considering pursuing a case for nursing home abuse injuries, you may be wondering if Medicare insurance will cover the medical costs, and if so, if you’ll need to pay them back.

 In most cases, the answer is yes, but there are some exceptions and it doesn’t mean you’re not able to proceed with an abuse case.